aexko/data_gen_c/README.md

 refactor.

 ## qsort is not working
-I thought it would work, but it is not and I did not have the time to fix it.
+I thought it would work because when I printed it in the console it worked?
+But not in the csv file and I did not have the time to fix it.

 Thank you,
 Alex Kao (40286533)